$L$-functions of elliptic curves in ring class extensions of real quadratic fields via regularized theta liftings: Background on -functions

 \subsection{The basechange representation}

-Let us now consider the quadratic basechange lifting $\Pi = \operatorname{BC}_{K/{\bf{Q}}}(\pi)$ of $\pi$ to $\operatorname{GL}_2({\bf{A}}_K)$, which exists by the theory of Langlands \cite{La} and more generally Arthur-Clozel \cite{AC}.
-Note that this basechange representation $\Pi$ of $\operatorname{GL}_2({\bf{A}}_K)$ has trivial central character.
-We refer to the article of G\'erardin-Labesse \cite{GL} for more background on the general properties of cyclic basechange representations.
-Let us first record that this quadratic representation is known to be cuspidal.
+We consider the quadratic basechange lifting $\Pi = \operatorname{BC}_{K/{\bf{Q}}}(\pi)$ of $\pi$ to $\operatorname{GL}_2({\bf{A}}_K)$, which exists by the theory of Langlands \cite{La} and more generally Arthur-Clozel \cite{AC}.
+Note that $\Pi$ has trivial central character.
+We refer to the article of G\'erardin-Labesse \cite{GL} for more background.